m1596284/Alibaba_item_checker/README.md

 # Alibaba_item_checker
-Check item exist in site or not.
+Check item is exist in site or not.

+## User :
+Run the program.